 [Laughter]

-Interviewer 1: That’s a great story.
+Pat Faudry: That’s a great story.

-Interviewee: Well, it’s for true.
+Busby: Well, it’s for true.

-Interviewer 2: So, your mother lived out there –
+Bena Cates: So, your mother lived out there –

-Interviewee: Yes.
+Busby: Yes.

-Interviewer 2: – with her family when he was with the diplomatic corp.
+Bena Cates: – with her family when he was with the diplomatic corp.

-Interviewee: Well –
+Busby: Well –

-Interviewer 2: How did they end up back in White Station or in this area to live?
+Bena Cates: How did they end up back in White Station or in this area to live?

-Interviewee: Well, I don’t know where he lived, my great-great grandfather, but my grandmother and grandfather, the annex Powell’s –
+Busby: Well, I don’t know where he lived, my great-great grandfather, but my grandmother and grandfather, the annex Powell’s –

 [0:31:00]

-lived there, and unfortunately, from what I have been told, my grandfather had a mental condition, and [Audio skip] tried to give him the medication that the doctors had prescribed.
+lived there, and unfortunately, from what I have been told, my grandfather had a mental condition, and [Audio skip] my father tried to give him the medication that the doctors had prescribed.

-Interviewer 2: The ambassador to the foreign –
+Bena Cates: The ambassador to the foreign –

-Interviewee: As I said, I’ve had an interesting life.
+Busby: As I said, I’ve had an interesting life.

-Interviewer 2: Well, when you would travel with your husband and live away from Memphis, in those years when you’d go to North Carolina and then, I presume, one trip – so, one assignment like this came, sort of, right after the other.
+Bena Cates: Well, when you would travel with your husband and live away from Memphis, in those years when you’d go to North Carolina and then, I presume, one trip – so, one assignment like this came, sort of, right after the other.
 What were the biggest changes you would notice – you remember thinking when you’d come back from rather a long time away from Memphis –

 [0:32:00]

 – back to this house; what struck you –

+Begin Segment 7: [0:32:04]

-Interviewee: I was always grateful to get back.
+Busby: I was always grateful to get back.
 [Laughter]

-Interviewer 2: That says a lot.
+Bena Cates: That says a lot.
 Was it very much the same to you?
 Some people who lived on Buena Vista said that the thing had – this lady that had lived there for 50 years said the thing that had struck her – I hope we all –

 [Audio skip] you don’t agree, or you don’t think there’s been a lot of change in the feeling of the neighborhood and the –

-Interviewee: No. Of course, possibly – I don’t drive anymore.
+Busby: No. Of course, possibly – I don’t drive anymore.
 I use cabs, but I never was a particularly visiting person to the neighbors, unless there was sadness or happiness –

 [0:33:00]